-The 22’ tall honeycombed steel structure was designed and built utilizing standard steel angle and tube sections.
-The structure is sheathed in perforated stainless steel panels that were designed to protect the hive and visitors from the wind, and allow for solar gain and shading.
+The 22-foot tall tower is a honeycombed steel structure designed and built utilizing standard steel angle and tube sections.
+It is sheathed in perforated stainless steel panels that were parametrically designed to protect the hive and it’s visitors from the wind, and allow for both solar gain in the winter and shading in the summer.
 The bees are housed in a hexagonal cypress box with a laminated glass bottom through which the bees can be observed.
-This provides protection, warmth and separates entry access between bees and humans.
-Professional beekeepers gain access to the hive by lowering it, which allows them to ensure the health and safety of the bees.
-This feature also caters to school groups that will visit the site allowing children to get a close up view.
-The tower’s orientation also frames key views of the surrounding historic grain elevators and the new upcoming developments of Silo City.

 Designed and Fabricated By:

 Courtney Creenan, Kyle Mastalinski, Daniel Nead, Scott Selin and Lisa Stern

 Hive City Competition Coordinators:

 Inside 2013: Emerging Talents Jury Winner | The Morpholio Project | 2013